top of page

 British Columbia (as at March2024)

-Alberta (as at March2024)
+Alberta (as at March 2025)

-Manitoba (as at April 2024) – while there are no dedicated LC clinics, there are regional symptom referral pathways.
+Manitoba (as at March 2025) – while there are no dedicated LC clinics, there are regional symptom referral pathways.
 See:

-Ontario (as at March 2024)
+Ontario (as at March 2025)

-Quebec (as at March 2024)
+Quebec (as at March 2025)

 A network of Long COVID and Lyme Disease clinics, including referral centres and satellite clinics, is in the process of being implemented across Quebec coordinated by the Université de Montréal Hospital – as per a 2022 government plan.

-Canadian and International Peer Support Groups:
+Canadian and International Peer Support Groups (as at March 2025):

 National Support Groups